petzval/btferret/README.md

 ## 3-1 Networks

-A Mesh Pi running btferret/btlib can operate as a client or as two types of server: mesh or node.
+A Mesh Pi running btferret/btlib can operate as a client or as three types of server: mesh, node (LE) or classic.

-Any Mesh Pi can connect to multiple Classic and LE servers as a client.
+Any Mesh Pi can connect as a client to multiple Classic and LE servers.

-A node server is in a one-to-one connection with a client Mesh Pi and only exchanges packets with that device.
+A Classic client can connect to a Mesh Pi acting as a classic server.

+Two Mesh Pis can establish a one-to-one node (LE) or classic connection and exchange packets.
 These packets are sent once.

 A mesh server receives all mesh packets that any other Mesh Pi broadcasts.
 A broadcasting device sends its packet repeatedly - not just once.
 A receiving device will read each packet once and ignore subsequent repeats.

 Don't expect too much of the speeds here.
-The mesh packet repeat rate may only be around once per second, btferret's file transfer speed to another Mesh Pi is about 2000 bytes/s, but can be more like 50,000 bytes/s to a suitably programmed Classic server.
+The mesh packet repeat rate may only be around once per second, btferret's file transfer speed is about 2000 bytes/s for a NODE connection and about 50,000 bytes/s for a CLASSIC connection.

 The following diagram shows these connections with the principal btlib functions that apply in each case.